metalogicoder/Sprint-Challenge-Authentication/ANSWERS.md

 JWT - javascript software that can geerate tokens for us to validate routes and actions

 2. What does bcrypt do in order to prevent attacks?
+Bcrypt hashes out passwords with varying levels of time that we as developers can set.
+This makes hacks like rainbow tables take an insane amount of time.

 3. What are the three parts of the JSON Web Token?